 For example, you could send your email:

-Aim to promote your referral program 2-3 times per year using mass referral email templates.
+Aim to promote your referral program monthly to quarterly using mass templates.

-Besides this cadence, you should also send mass referral emails whenever you’re launching a new referral program or making significant changes to your current program (such as overhauling the rewards).
-Customers will appreciate the heads up.
+Besides that cadence, send mass referral emails whenever you’re launching a new program or making significant changes (like overhauling rewards).
+Customers appreciate the heads up.

 Personal referral email templates